 25 years and hundreds of rescues later, Jonathan Kraft has become a trusted animal behaviorist and activist.
 Kraft and Keepers of the Wild have been featured in numerous television shows and articles worldwide such as Smithsonian and PBS.

 Over the years, the nature park has grown into a lush 175-acre home to over 140 current rescued wild animals in beautiful Valentine, Arizona along Historic Route 66.
 Residents include but are not limited to big cat species, bears, wolves, primates, and various indigenous wildlife such as cougars, bobcats, coyotes, and birds.

 Where do the animals we rescue come from?

 We work on a global scale to rescue captive wildlife in need.
-Each animal that arrives at our sanctuary is either surrendered by a private owner, legally confiscated and placed with us by court or USDA order, or is placed with us by Arizona Game & Fish.
+Each animal that arrives at our sanctuary is either surrendered by a private owner, legally confiscated and placed with us by a court or USDA order or is placed with us by Arizona Game & Fish.

 All of our rescued residents reside in large natural outdoor habitats that are typically acres in size and are not forced into an exhibition-type setting.
 This means the animals have access to and from their habitat and shaded den areas, as well as possess the freedom to roam, hide, and play as they please.
 When visiting the sanctuary, you may or may not see some of the animals because they choose to hide as they would in the wild.